MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 OK, now why we don't try to send some HTTP requests?

+## Sending requests to gRPC and HTTP servers

-In Postman, let's try to call this Create User API!
+In Postman, let's try to call this `CreateUser` API!

-Oops, we've got 400 Not found error.
+Oops, we've got `400 Not found` error.

 ![](../images/part43/5.png)

 Why?
 Well, that's because the path we're using is not correct.

-Do you rememnber the path that we put in the `service_simple_bank.proto` file?
+Do you remember the path that we put in the `service_simple_bank.proto` file?
 It should be `/v1/create_user`.
 So I'm gonna copy it to Postman and resend the request.